 Exact policy conditions of coverage are sent to each student and/or parent along with other University financial information.
-Further information regarding the sickness and accident insurance program may be obtained by contacting the University Business Office or Arnold Health Service.
+Further information regarding the sickness and accident insurance program may be obtained by contacting the University Business Office or Arnold Health Services.

 The University provides, at no cost to the student, secondary accident insurance.
 Special athletic injury insurance is also provided to all students participating in intercollegiate athletics and is also at no cost to student or family.
 It is the students' responsibility to obtain and file a claim form.
-Claim forms are available at Arnold Health Service or on their website.
+Further information about athletic injury insurance and claims related to athletic injuries can be obtained from Athletics.